 “Are you aware of what we require of our HR analysts?”
 She still hadn’t made eye contact with me.
 What was the purpose of all those job interview trainings I took as an undergrad if the interviewer was going to be so rude?
-I singed my hair bone-straight for her.
+I nearly burned my hair bone-straight for her.
 The least she could do was look at me.

 “And you believe you’re qualified?”

 I’m qualified to run away to Kansas with Amanda and have a threesome with chef Luscious, I thought to myself.
-Afterwards, we could right confessional poetry about our encounter and laugh at how disgusting we were.
+Afterwards, we could right confessional poetry about our encounter and laugh at how disgusting we are.